Zarrar09/flyrank_ai_internship_weekly_tasks/Week2/README.md

 # Task API

 A CRUD REST API for managing a to-do list, built with FastAPI.
-Data is stored in memory — no database yet, that's Week 3.
+Data is stored in memory, and no database yet, that's Week 3.

 ## Getting Started